Bookings for Bush Camp 2022 are yet to open – we’ll make sure we email all ticket holders once they’re live, so stay tuned!

 Bush Camp runs two overnight sessions – one on the Friday, one on the Saturday.
 Each booking is for one night only – we don’t take bookings for both.

-Please remember to fill in our online check-in form to complete your booking.
+Once bookings are live and you’ve bagged your child’s spot, please remember to fill in our online check-in form to complete your booking.

 WHO RUNS BUSH CAMP?